baamenabar/cv/_includes/cv.md

 Working the web as a generalist, focusing on the problems that need solving, always trying to integrate new technologies or new approaches into projects.
 Huge fan of the 80/20 principle, specially when time is scarce.

 A veteran ActionScript orphan, now in love with front–end technologies, semantics and progressive enhancement.
+Doing responsive design since the era of full Flash sites.
 Down to earth seasoned project manager.
 Expert in developing custom code to perfectly fit the problems of my clients.

 Doing the most varied client work since 2004, always elbow to elbow with designers.
 From UX to server–side optimization, a wide view of problems usually lets me find solutions where they are most effective.

-## Skills
+## Skills, Languajes and Tools

 ### In order of dexterity